-900 years ago today, on the 25th November 1120, the heir to the English throne William Adelin drowned in a shipwreck.
+On the 25th November 1120, the heir to the English throne William Adelin drowned in a shipwreck.
 His premature demise plunged the country into an anarchic succession crisis.
-It was probably this crisis that led to the foundation of Reading Abbey a year later in 1121.
+It was likely this crisis that led to the foundation of Reading Abbey a year later in 1121.

 King Henry I was infamous for fathering a number of illegitimate children by a variety of mistresses.
 In spite of this, he only had two legitimate, living offspring with his wife Matilda of Scotland: William and Matilda.

 As the male child, William was heir apparent to the throne of England, whilst his elder sister had a promising future ahead of her, as she was prestigiously married to the Holy Roman Emperor at a young age.
 More about the significance of this later on.

-In November 1120 King Henry I, William Adelin and many other nobles of the royal court, including some of Henry’s illegitimate children, were due to sail back to England from Normandy.
-Henry travelled separately to his son, who chose to sail upon a new vessel called the White Ship.
+In November 1120, King Henry I, William Adelin and many other nobles of the royal court, including some of Henry’s illegitimate children, were due to sail back to England from Normandy.
+Henry travelled separately to his son, who chose to sail upon a new vessel named the White Ship.

-The passengers and crew delayed their departure until evening and chose to drink copious amounts of alcohol instead.
-A few members of their party, including two monks, chose not to sail with the group ‘having left the vessel upon observing that is was overcrowded with riotous and headstrong youths’.
-By the time night fell and they set sail, everyone was drunk and it was almost inevitable that they soon crashed.
+The passengers and crew delayed their departure until evening and, instead of setting sail, chose to drink copious amounts of alcohol instead.
+A few members of their party, including two monks, chose not to sail with the group ‘having left the vessel upon observing that it was overcrowded with riotous and headstrong youths’.
+By the time night fell and the ship left France, everyone was drunk, and it was almost inevitable that they soon crashed.
 The chronicler Orderic Vitalis estimated that three-hundred were on board.

 The passengers and crew raised cries of distress, but their mouths were soon stopped by the swelling waves, and all perished together.- Orderic Vitalis